RebelTechnology/OpenWareLab/Faust/README.md

 What it does is takes input from first audio channel and sends it to output without any modifications.

-You can compile it with online compiler at [patch library](https://www.rebeltech.org/patch-library) or build locally using [OwlLibrary](https://github.com/pingdynasty/OwlProgram)
+You can compile it with the online compiler at [patch library](https://www.rebeltech.org/patch-library) or build locally using [OwlLibrary](https://github.com/pingdynasty/OwlProgram)

 ## Display message on screen and make some noise

-If your device contains screen, you can use it to display a short information message.
+If your device has a screen, you can use it to display a short information message.
 Let's try this example:

 ```
 declare message "Hello\nmake some noise";